DTUWindEnergy/WindEnergyToolbox/docs/howto-make-dlcs.md

 or explicitly user your user name instead.
 This user name is the same as your DTU account name (or student account/number).

-This document refers to commands to be entered in the terminal on Gorm when the line starts with ```g-000 $```.
+This document refers to commands to be entered in the terminal on Jess when the line starts with ```j-000 $```.
 The command that needs to be entered starts after the ```$```.